Return to Index

 - Stand up tall with your hands resting lightly on the handrails.

 - Keep your feet on the pedals.
 Do not let your heels hang off the back of the step and remember to push through the heel while doing the movement.
 Do not stay up on your toes.

 - If you have problems with your balance, hold on to the side rails or other area on the machine designed as a place for your hands.
 In doing so, it is important to maintain good posture.
 Do not lean over or stick out your buttocks while performing this exercise; this will place undue pressure on the low back.

-- Work at an intensity that promotes sweating but enables you to carry on a conversation.
+- Work at an intensity that enables you to carry on a conversation.